-A self-guided audio tour with offline listening, optional directions between chapters, and free previews before you go.
+A self-guided audio tour with offline listening, optional directions between chapters, and free on-location listening: all stops are free for now during our founding period.

-Puma Punku — The H-Blocks
+Puma Punku — The H-Blocks, Cut by Hand and by System

 Web preview is capped at this single free stop.
-Full chapters, offline listening, and route guidance stay inside the app.
+On-location free stops, offline listening, and route guidance stay inside the app.

 Tour chapters